Fully quantum fluctuation theorems: A quantum fluctuation theorem

 As mentioned above, the classical Jarzynski equality follows directly from Crooks relation.
 It is therefore perhaps a bit surprising that the condition of unitality of the channel $\mathcal{R}_{+}$ emerges in the derivations of our Jarzynski equalities.
+Classical fluctuation relations imply various inequalities, often regarded as manifestations, or refinements, of the second law (see e.g.~\cite{ReviewFluctThm,ReviewJarzynski}).
+Here we explore the condition of unitality of $\mathcal{R}_{+}$ by establishing quantum counterparts of some of these classical bounds.
+(For other discussions on the relation between the second law and fully quantum fluctuation theorems, see \cite{Alhambra16}.)

-To explore this further, let us consider the expected work cost of these processes.
-For a process that starts in equilibrium we would expect (e.g as a special case of more general bounds on work costs \cite{Procaccia76,Takara10,Esposito11,Lindblad83}) that the average work cost should satisfy the bound $\langle W\rangle \geq F(H^f)-F(H^i)$, i.e., the work cost is at least equal to the difference in (equilibrium) free energy between the final and initial Hamiltonian (where equality typically is reached in the limit of quasi-static processes).
-In the classical case, this bound follows from Jarzynski's equality by using the convexity of the exponential function \cite{Jarzynski97}.
+In macroscopic thermodynamics the second law implies that the amount of work required to change a system from one equilibrium state to another, when in contact with a single heat bath, is at least equal to the free energy difference.
+In a statistical setting we would thus expect (e.g.~as a special case of more general bounds \cite{Procaccia76,Takara10,Esposito11,Lindblad83}) that the average work cost should satisfy

+i.e., the work cost is at least equal to the difference in (equilibrium) free energy between the final and initial Hamiltonian (where equality typically is reached in the limit of quasi-static processes).